 Q. Mr. Wesley Marks testified in Exhibit No. ___(WAM-1T) at page 7, lines 9-11, that “actual experience has shown that the introduction of Mercedes vans did not provide service to people who were or would have been unserved simply because we use Ford vans.”
 Isn’t it possible that anyone who could ride in one of Speedishuttle’s vehicles could ride in one of Shuttle Express’ Ford vans?

 A. It is possible, but that does not mean they would affirmatively choose to be transported in one of Shuttle Express’ vans.
 Rather than riding in a Ford van, those same passengers might select to ride in a nicer vehicle through a TNC like Uber or Lyft.
 There are numerous options for airport transportation in King County and some customers may prefer the option to ride in a more nicely furnished vehicle but with a door-to-door shared ride service price.
 Frankly, I don’t know how Mr. Marks or anyone else could testify whether a passenger who chooses to use Speedishuttle’s service would have subjectively accepted the alternative of riding in Shuttle Express’s Ford vans.
 Certainly nothing about market analytics relied upon by Mr. Marks, Mr. Wood and Mr. Kajanoff in their direct testimony could support that answer.
-Mr. Marks’s testimony also inherently suggests that Shuttle Express is entitled to a monopoly and that anyone seeking shared ride service in King County would and should be satisfied with whatever Shuttle Express chooses to offer.
+Mr. Marks’ testimony also inherently suggests that Shuttle Express is entitled to a monopoly and that anyone seeking shared ride service in King County would and should be satisfied with whatever Shuttle Express chooses to offer.
 With all of the other existing transportation options, however, I doubt that is true.
 Speedishuttle’s service is different because we understand that despite continuing regulatory controls of market entry, shared ride services here exist in a dynamic transportation market which this Commission has repeatedly observed.
 In order to compete, we seek to provide exemplary customer service and service amenities and features beyond what taxis, TNCs and Shuttle Express offer their customers.

 WI-FI SERVICE AND OTHER TECHNOLOGY